Go back to all articles

 The recent outages experienced by major EdTech platforms like Coursera, edX, and Khan Academy have underscored the critical importance of performance testing and proactive strategies in preventing such disruptions.
 Regular performance, stress, and load testing are essential for identifying and mitigating potential bottlenecks, ensuring that platforms can handle high traffic volumes without compromising user experience.

-Implementing timely monitoring and maintenance, establishing redundancy and backup systems, leveraging Content Delivery Networks (CDNs), and engaging in thorough capacity planning are all crucial steps in maintaining system reliability.
+Implementing timely monitoring and maintenance, establishing redundancy and backup systems, leveraging Content Delivery Networks (CDNs), and engaging in thorough capacity planning service are all crucial steps in maintaining system reliability.
 Additionally, having robust disaster recovery plans in place enables swift restoration of services in the event of an outage, minimizing downtime and user impact.

 Continuous improvement and preparation are paramount for maintaining reliable EdTech platforms.
 As the demand for online education continues to grow, so does the need for these platforms to remain dependable and resilient.
 By prioritizing performance testing and adopting proactive strategies, EdTech providers can ensure a seamless, uninterrupted learning experience for users worldwide.